Ajitesh72/techmate/README.md

 - Realtime Events Updation.
 - Ability to connect Employees to potential Employers based on location.
 - Easy to use Interface to stay upto date with current Technology and Tech events.
+- Email Verification using firebase client-sdk to allow only genuine users.
 - Realtime Chatting with potential employers[Currently working on it].
 - Premium Subscription using Stripe.js which unlocks the feature to view skipped profiles and chat with potential Employers.